 Why have we built this site?

-Our goal is to serve students and others who are considering biotech careers by providing information about the careers in the biotech industry that do not require advanced degrees.
+Our goal is to serve students and others who are considering biotech careers by providing information about entry-level careers and advancement in the biotech industry.

 We began this site because we noticed that many science career sites take the opposite approach.
 They focus on the small percent of industrial science jobs that require a Ph.D.
 Not only is this practice misleading, it may be harmful.
 We suspect that the practice of limiting job descriptions to those requiring advanced degrees makes science careers seem out of reach and may keep many students from considering science careers.

 We're here to correct the impression that science jobs require a Ph.D.
-Like many other industries, a large fraction of the jobs in biotech are held by people with Bachelors and Associates degrees.
+Like many other industries, a large fraction of the jobs in biotech are held by people with Associates and Bachelors degrees.
 A frequent combination is a Bachelors degree from a four-year college with a community college degree or certificate in Biotechnology.

 Who are we?

 We are Biotech Careers.
 Biotech Careers was originally developed by Digital World Biology as part of the company's participation in the Bio-Link grant project.
 Bio-Link was funded by the National Science Foundation's Advanced Technological Education program as a national center of excellence in biotechnology education.
 Bio-Link funding ended in Aug of 2018 and Digital World Biology has, since then, continued the development and support of the site.

 The home page has a section called "Learn the Lingo".

 1. Click within the Learn the Lingo section to go to the quiz page.

 2. The quiz page has flash cards that will help you learn some of the most common biotech abbreviations.